openedx/edx-documentation/en_us/install_operations/source/platform_releases/ironwood.rst

 ================================

 Devstack is installed using Docker.
-To upgrade from one Ironwood release to another, follow the instructions in :ref:`Updating Devstack`.
+To upgrade from one Ironwood release to another, follow the instructions in `devstack`_.

 ===============================
 Upgrading a Native Installation